positron-solutions/MuTate/README.md

 Past visualizers users simple beat detection based on simple heuristics like volume thresholds.
 These are easily faked out.
 They don't understand patterns or layering.
 Only a handful of dynamic values and waveform textures were available to preset authors, so the results were inevitably highly abstract programmer art that cannot reflect the mood or spirit of the music being played.

-Got a better idea?
-We would love to hear it.
-[contact@prizeforge.com](mailto:contact@prizeforge.com).
-If you want other people to hear it, check out our [subreddit](https://reddit.com/r/prizeforge) until we have our on-platform social reasoning MVP built.
+### Machine Learning

+Rather than integrating slow, network-dependent generative AI based on heavy transformers and integrating via MCP, this project seeks to attract development of extremely lightweight alternatives, focusing on architecture sophistication above all.

+Positron will be contributing some alternative training / online learning techniques that are not dependent on differentiable behavior in the feed forward.
+In our opinion, music visualization is the perfect [forgiving problem](https://positron.solutions/articles/finding-alignment-by-visualizing-music) for open source machine learning to to do some cooking.

 ### Open Product, Directly Sponsored by Positron

-µTate is being developed by Positron to demonstrate the features of [PrizeForge](https://prizeforge.com).
+µTate is being developed by Positron to motivate use of [PrizeForge](https://prizeforge.com), a new set of social finance tools.
 The [stream for mutate](https://prizeforge.com/streams/details/163AQ5rQj92) is continuously raising funds.
-Want to write code?
+Want to write code for µTate?
 The PrizeForge stream exists to reward people like you.

-Anyone can contribute funds, code or ideas.
-In any case, Positron is committed to standing the project up.
+µTate enthusiasts can view PrizeForge like a better Patreon or Kickstarter specific to this repo for now.
+Funds are matched bit-by-bit with other users before being disbursed.
+Funds remain controlled by the backers and can be disbursed to anyone who contributes on µTate, not just the repo owner.  *That's one way Positron aims to change the model.*

 ### License